AbdulHadi806/AI-Advance-Notes/machine-learning/algorithms.md

 ## Regression

 ### Polynomial Regression
 Polynomial Regression is an advanced version of Linear Regression.
 Polynomial Regression is used when data is too complex.
-In polynomial Regression we create new features from existing features by taking square root, cube root etc depending upon the degree.
+In polynomial Regression, we create new features from existing features by taking the square root, cube root, etc depending upon the degree.

 ```
 from sklearn.preprocessing import PolynomialFeatures